Rockets vs. Pacers prediction, odds, line, time: 2026 NBA picks for Monday, Feb. 2

 A cross-conference matchup on Monday's NBA schedule has the Indiana Pacers hosting the Houston Rockets.
 The Pacers (13-36) have won back-to-back outings, most recently defeating Atlanta, 129-124, on Saturday.
 The Rockets (30-17) have won four of their last five and are coming off a 111-107 Saturday victory over Dallas.
 Kevin Durant (ankle) is out for Houston.

 Tipoff is at 7 p.m.
 ET from Gainbridge Fieldhouse in Indianapolis.
 The Rockets won the lone matchup earlier this season.
-Houston is a 6.5-point favorite in the Pacers vs. Rockets odds, while the over/under is 219.5.
+Houston is a 6.5-point favorite in the Pacers vs. Rockets odds, while the over/under is 218.5.
+Houston is at -261 on the money line, with Indiana priced at +211.
 Before making any Rockets vs. Pacers picks, check out the NBA predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: